TonyMacayan/assign1git/README.md

 # assign1git
 Tony Justin Macayan
 First comment
-This is a change on newbranc
+This is a change on newbranch